Top Five Father’s Day Movies? From giant Gregory Peck to tyrant John Gielgud

 Anchored by outstanding performances, Bicycle Thieves won a well-deserved Academy Award as the Best Foreign Language Film released in the United States in 1949, as well as a New York Film Critics Award in that category.
 In addition, screenwriter Cesare Zavattini was nominated for the Best Screenplay Oscar.

 ‘On Golden Pond’: Henry Fonda

-Directed by Mark Rydell and adapted by Ernest Thompson from his own play, On Golden Pond (1981) is hardly one of my favorite “family movies” (i.e., movies about families).
-I find the storyline – ailing, curmudgeonly Dad and resentful, middle-aged daughter discover some common ground; troubled step-grandson-to-be becomes less troubled after learning to enjoy fishing – much too sentimental and more than a little trite.
+Directed by Mark Rydell and adapted by Ernest Thompson from his own play, On Golden Pond (1981) is hardly one of the greatest “family movies” (i.e., movies about families).
+The storyline – ailing, curmudgeonly Dad and resentful, middle-aged daughter discover some common ground; troubled step-grandson-to-be becomes less troubled after learning to enjoy fishing – is much too sentimental and more than a little trite.

 Having said that, Mark Rydell’s film is a remarkable effort for several reasons:

 - The performances of Henry Fonda and Katharine Hepburn as, respectively, the irascible patriarch who’s aware that his days are numbered and his devoted but forceful wife.